 - Student ownership, if studied, implemented, and scaled uncritically, can become a way to blame students for not assuming responsibility for their work.

 - Without careful and intentional planning, competency-based education can become yet another apparatus that legitimates tracking, ability-grouping, and de facto segregation in our schools.

 - Anytime-anywhere approaches may support problematic assumptions about where valued knowledge is located, who possesses it and who should be required to understand and assess it.

 Over the next few months, we’ll be exploring how the original principles need to shift and what else needs to be added.
 And we’re not stopping there.

 Some of the things that make our heads tired by the end of the day are big questions like:

 We perceive a deep hunger for explicit talk and action linking student-centered learning to equity, but to what extent is there a concurrent appetite for the significant system-level changes needed?
 How much are we willing to move beyond rhetoric to the hard work of transforming or dismantling and rebuilding, and who is best positioned to do that work?

 And if we show certain student-centered learning approaches help all students equally, then might we be intensifying pre-existing inequities?
 Historically, research has shown “a rising tide” does not “lift all boats” where our most marginalized learners are concerned, so if student-centered learning is to be an equity play, should it benefit some in deeper, more accelerated, or simply different ways than others?

 If these questions animate your work or if you think we need to ask different ones, let us know.
-We’re excited about our new lines of inquiry, new programs being developed, and new relationships being formed to carry the work forward, and we hope you’ll join us by signing up on the bottom of our page.
+We’re excited about our new lines of inquiry, new programs being developed, and new relationships being formed to carry the work forward.

 And by the way…the complementary color of purple is yellow … but dreams and space?
 Can I phone a friend here?!